shaanzie/QuickRef/Theory Concepts/Heterogenous Parallelism/Some Interesting Questions.md

 ```
 Aside:  Try making a, b and c byte arrays.

+A: 18 times speedup

 ## The addresses must be aligned to 256 bit boundaries, and if this is not satisfied, there is a performance issues in ARM, but this needs to be checked for x86.

+CPU does not read from or write to memory one byte at a time.
+Instead, CPU accesses memory in 2, 4, 8, 16, or 32 byte chunks at a time.
+The reason for doing this is the performance - accessing an address on 4-byte or 16-byte boundary is a lot faster than accessing an address on 1-byte boundary.

 ## Doing Addition is free, in double precision.
 Why?

+ If you are developing for the x86 architecture, and you need extra performance, you might want to look into using the SSE extensions.
+This can greatly speed up single-precision floating point arithmetic, as the same operation can be performed on multiple data at once, plus there is a separate* bank of registers for the SSE operations.

 ## Vectorize this code
 ```